 By adding this extension in to your browser, the process of accessing publications for which the library has acquired a license will be simplified.

-The Library Access browser extension is easy to download from: https://leanlibrary.com/download
+The Lean Library extension is easy to download from: https://leanlibrary.com/download

 - Download and install the extension;